 The execution result is displayed on the Result tab of the SQL editor.

-Query data on an instance for the TimeSeries model
+Execute SQL statements to query data in an instance of the TimeSeries model

 Go to the data analysis page.

-Log on to the DataWorks console as the project administrator.
+Log on to the DataWorks console as a project administrator.

 In the left-side navigation pane, choose DataAnalysis > SQL Query.